Shanita2016/lab_18/README.md

 ## External Dependencies
 + ngRoute
-+ something other than ngRoute -- ngAnimate?
++ something other than ngRoute -- ngAnimate? possibly use ngAnimate to fade in/out new posts on the output page -- ngTouch to speed up input submission on mobile?